 Grant Alexander Kosh

 Grant graduated with a BA from the New Mexico School for the Arts in Santa Fe, New Mexico, and is also an accomplished airbrush artist.
 See Grant's art at (1) https://fineartamerica.com/profiles/grant-kosh; (2) https://twitter.com/grantkosh?lang=en; (3) https://abq-live.com/grant-kosh-paints-us-a-picture-of-whats-to-come-for-this-santa-fe-artist/; and (4) https://www.sfreporter.com/arts/artsvalve/2013/01/29/brush-with-fame/.

-Grant is now serving as the Assistant Registrar for Meyer Gallery in Santa Fe.
+Grant is the Assistant Registrar for Meyer Gallery in Santa Fe.
 See https://www.meyergalleries.com/.

 Colin Rush Bennett